-Pleasley Pit Country Park
+A Walk Through Pleasley Pit Country Park

-Step-by-step walking route where you can admire the engineering wonder of Pleasley Pit and the beautiful Hardwick Hall
+Admire the engineering wonder of Pleasley Pit and the beautiful Hardwick Hall

 This walk passes through Pleasley Pit Country Park before heading west to Hardwick Hall Country Park, following the Oak Walk through woodland then two stretches of converted railway lines back to Pleasley.
 This route will take around 3 hours, and is 6 miles / 9.7kms.
 It is just over the Yorkshire border, in Derbyshire – but it’s such a lovely walk we want to include it.